sandor-battaglini-fischer/complex-system-simulation/README.md

 ## File Descriptions

 ### `blabla.py`
 This file includes the core methods used in this project.
-It contains the implementation of the basic Mandelbrot iteration, functions to calculate the area and the three basic sampling techniques.
-It serves as the backbone for the simulations in other scripts and run by itself it creates plots of the fractals and where each sample lands for each sampling method.
+It contains the implementation of the basic blablab

 ### `antithetic.py`
 `blabla.py` implements